 The company financial statements of TKH Group N.V.
 (TKH) are prepared in accordance with Part 9, Book 2 of the Dutch Civil Code.
 For setting the principles for the recognition and measurement of assets and liabilities and determination of the result for its separate financial statements, TKH makes use of the option provided in Article 2:362 sub 8 of the Dutch Civil Code.
-This means that the principles for the recognition and measurement of assets and liabilities and determination of the result for the separate financial statements of TKH are the same as those for the consolidated financial statements.
+This means that the principles for the recognition and measurement of assets and liabilities and determination and measurement of assets and liabilities and determination and measurement of assets and liabilities and determination of the result for the separate financial statements of TKH are the same as those for the consolidated financial statements.
 For a description of these accounting principles, reference is made to the accounting principles of the consolidated financial statements.